Frequently asked questions

 Dogs and other pets are not allowed.
 Only guide and assistance dogs are allowed, under certain conditions :

 Guide and assistance dogs are allowed anywhere on the site, including inside the greenhouses.
 Guide dogs in foster families, however, are only allowed on the path that runs around the outdoor site.
 You may be asked to show your guide dog’s certification.

-Depending on availability, the Biodôme will provide a guide if the person with impairments is alone or leaves their guide dog behind the counter at the ticket office.
 Note that companions of disabled persons are always admitted free of charge at Montréal Space for Life (one companion per disabled person).

 Do you accept U.S. funds?

 Yes, according to the prevailing exchange rate used by the Ville de Montréal’s administration.

 What is the best way to make a group reservation?

 So that you can make the most of your visit and to more effectively spread out the welcoming of groups during the day, reservations are strongly recommended.
 However, these are mandatory for groups wanting either a guided tour or a school activity, or to attend a film or to reserve space in one of our dining areas.